cedx/yii2-free-mobile/doc/usage.md

     you can't send multipart messages using this library.

 ## Client events
-The `yii\freemobile\Client` class triggers some [events](https://www.yiiframework.com/doc/guide/2.0/en/concept-events) during its life cycle:
+The `yii\freemobile\Client` class triggers some [events](https://www.yiiframework.com/doc/guide/2.0/en/concept-events) during its life cycle.

+### The `Client::eventRequest` event
-- `Client::eventRequest` : emitted every time a request is made to the remote service.
+Emitted every time a request is made to the remote service:
-- `Client::eventResponse` : emitted every time a response is received from the remote service.

-You can subscribe to them using the `on()` method:

 ```php
 <?php